tvdboom/ATOM/README.md

 	+ **filename: string, optional (default=None)**
 	Name of the file when saved.
 None to not save anything.<br><br>
 * **plot_probabilities(target_class=1, figsize=(10, 6), filename=None)**
-Plots the probability of every class in the target variable against the class selected by target_class.
+Plot the probability of every class in the target variable against the class selected by target_class.
 Only for classification tasks.
 	+ **target_class: int, optional (default=1)**
 	Target class to plot the probabilities against.
 A value of 0 corresponds to the first class, 1 to the second class, etc...
 	+ **figsize: 2d-tuple, optional (default=(10, 6))**
 	Figure size: format as (x, y).
 	+ **filename: string, optional (default=None)**
 	Name of the file when saved.
 None to not save anything.<br><br>
-* **plot_permutation_importance(n_repeats=10, show=20, figsize=None, filename=None)**
+* **plot_permutation_importance(show=20, n_repeats=10, figsize=None, filename=None)**
-Plots the feature importance permutation scores in a boxplot.
+Plot the feature importance permutation scores in a boxplot.
 A dictionary containing the permutation's results can be accessed through the `permutations` attribute.
 	+ **n_repeats: int, optional (default=10)**
 	Number of times to permute a feature.
 	+ **show: int, optional (default=20)**